isaacnmm/pestpolicy-hugo2XX/content/posts/best-garden-tiller-for-a-woman/index.md

 ##  **How to choose the Best Tiller for a Woman**

-Women gardeners have less muscle compared to men - women [even love tilling without a tiller](https://pestpolicy.com/how-to-till-a-garden-without-a-tiller/).
-That means, garden tillers meant for women should be easy to push.
+Women gardeners have less muscle compared to men - women [even love tilling without a tiller](https://pestpolicy.com/how-to-till-a-garden-without-a-tiller/).That means, garden tillers meant for women should be easy to push.
 Therefore, therere several factors you should consider when searching for the best tiller for a woman.

 ###  **1. Use**

 Your choice of garden tiller will depend on the task you want to accomplish.
 A compact and lightweight tiller can work effectively on loose soil but not on hard and compact soil.
-If you want a tiller for breaking new ground or [work on hard soil such as clay](https://pestpolicy.com/best-electric-tiller-for-clay-soil/), you need a more robust tiller with durable tines and powerful engine.
+If you want a tiller for breaking new ground or [work on hard soil such as clay](https://pestpolicy.com/best-electric-tiller-for-clay-soil/),you need a more robust tiller with durable tines and powerful engine.

 ###  **2. Size**

 The size of a tiller determines how easy it is to operate, transport and store.
 Small tillers have lighter components and are therefore ideal for women gardeners.
-Also, consider the [tillage angle](https://ieeexplore.ieee. org/abstract/document/8574606/).
-However, small tillers wont be helpful if you have a large garden or the soil is hard.
+Also, consider the [tillage angle](https://ieeexplore.ieee.org/abstract/document/8574606/).However, small tillers wont be helpful if you have a large garden or the soil is hard.
 Thus, you may have to strike a balance between the size of the tiller and your specific needs.

 ###  **3. Type of engine**